jyellick/obc-docs/whitepaper.md

 As transactions are run in a new block, a delta from the world state in the last block on the blockchain is maintained.
 If consensus is reached for the current block, the changes are committed to the database, and the world state block number is incremented by 1.
 If peers do not reach consensus, the delta is discarded and the database is not modified.

-To meet the confidentiality requirement required by some business agreements written in chaincode, appropriate validators must be assigned before deployment.
+To meet the confidentiality required by business agreements written in chaincode, appropriate validators must be assigned before deployment.
 This will create quorums of validators during execution of transaction blocks.
 Validation nodes not selected to validate a confidential chaincode can just request for the state updates from those who are.
 At the end of each successful block execution consensus, the world state must be consistent on all validating nodes.

 &nbsp;